 The Central City Opera House is located in Central City, Colorado, about a 50-minute drive west of Denver in the mountains.
 The Central City Opera House Association is a non-profit organization that presents professional opera in the historic Central City Opera House.
 Our Administrative and Box Offices are located in Denver, Colorado.
 For full contact information and operating office hours visit our Contact Us page.

 Only subscribers can exchange their tickets; all other sales are considered final – no exchanges, no refunds*.
-No charge will be incurred if subscribers exchange prior to 24 hours before the scheduled performance (see exclusion for weekend sales below).
-Ticket exchanges within 24 hours of the performance start time will incur a $5 per ticket charge due to the volume of activity at the Box Office.
-For weekend performances, please call to exchange by 3 pm on Friday.
+No charge will be incurred if subscribers exchange prior to 24 hours before the scheduled performance.
+All exchanges are subject to availability.

 Unless the performance is canceled, no refunds are given for any reason, including but not limited to supertitle malfunction, weather conditions, and change of cast or orchestra.

-If you lose or forget your tickets up to the day before the performance, contact the Denver box office; we’ll replace your tickets, which you can pick up at will call the day of the performance.
+If you lose or forget your tickets before the performance, contact the Denver box office.
 On the day of a performance, please go directly to the box office in Central City for replacement issuance.
-Replacement tickets will not be issued or sent in advance under any circumstances.

 All performances start promptly at the advertised time.
 Latecomers and those who exit during the performance can view the opera via closed circuit television at the Teller House.
 You may be reseated in the Opera House at intermission.